ldeluigi/higher-lower-pwned/README.md

 First you need to install server dependencies with `npm install`, run inside the server folder `backend/js`.
 To develop a server, run the docker compose file for **Development mode** with:
-`docker-compose -f docker-compose.dev.yml up -d` from the root folder.
+`docker compose -f docker-compose.dev.yml up -d` from the root folder.
 Docker should create these containers:

 - `mongo` that manages the database